-The Simple Network Management Protocol is an application-layer protocol that uses a call-and-response system to check statuses of many types of devices, from switches to printers.
+The Simple Network Management Protocol (SNMP) is an application-layer protocol that uses a call-and-response system to check the status of many types of devices, from switches to printers.
 SNMP can be used to monitor system status and configuration.

 The Cisco Discovery Protocol facilitates management of Cisco devices by discovering these devices, determining how they are configured, and allowing systems using different network-layer protocols to learn about one another.